mhaugrud/msumcspy/_sources/PythonTurtle/TherangeFunction.rst

     print(range(4))
     print(range(1, 5))

+.. admonition:: Extend the program ...

+   On line 3, type a similar instruction to create a sequence starting at 10 and going up to 20 (including 20).

 Codelens will help us to further understand the way range works.
 In this case, the variable ``i`` will take on values produced by the ``range`` function.